xaviermondragon/qiskit_explorations/README.md

 To be able to run the examples in this repository, one has to have Python and Jupyter Notebook installed (for example via the [Anaconda Distribution](https://www.anaconda.com/)).

-The following Python packages are also required to be installed (gobally or inside a virtual environment):
+The following Python packages are also required to be installed (globally or inside a virtual environment):

 - qiskit
 - qiskit_aer